opengovsg/starter-kit/docs/cockroach/README.md

 1. Create a sql user.
 Set it to anything other than `root`.
    ![](./cockroach-create-sql-user.png)
 1. Save connection string.
 You don't need to install the CA root cert.
 See [link](https://www.cockroachlabs.com/docs/cockroachcloud/serverless-faqs.html#what-certificates-do-i-need-to-connect-to-my-cluster)
+   - The `DATABASE_URL` environment variable in Starter Kit should be set to this connection string